Why Your Car Accident Settlement Is Taking So Long

 The Complexity of Your Case

-Another factor contributing to delays in car accident settlements is the case’s complexity.
-If your case involves multiple parties or if there’s a significant dispute over who is at fault, it may take longer to resolve.
-If your case involves complicated legal issues or if there’s a significant amount of evidence to review, it can also take longer to settle.
+The case’s complexity is another factor contributing to delays in car accident settlements.
+It may take longer to resolve if your case involves multiple parties or a significant dispute over who is at fault.
+If your case involves complicated legal issues or a significant amount of evidence to review, it can also take longer to settle.

 Another common reason why car accident settlements take longer than expected is because of negotiations with the insurance company.
-Insurance adjusters will often make a low initial offer in the hopes that you’ll accept.
+Insurance adjusters often make a low initial offer in hopes you’ll accept.

 If a car accident lawyer represents you, they will negotiate with the insurance company to try to get you a higher settlement.
 This can take time, and it’s not uncommon for negotiations to go back and forth for several weeks or even months.